Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: Other potential applications of the measure

 More broadly, our key idea to compare the output of AI and that of humans is useful in other settings.
-For example, AI technologies significantly advanced not only in medical diagnosis but also in treatment decisions, such as recommending prescriptions.
-Since each treatment decision would affect the future health status of patients, doctors can be considered to make decisions in a dynamic setting.
+For example, AI technologies significantly advanced not only in medical diagnosis but also in treatment decisions, such as recommending prescriptions \cite{morley2019debate}.
+Since each treatment decision would affect the future health status of patients, doctors need to make decisions in a dynamic setting.
 Even though AI may make better decisions in this context, ultimately human doctors will have the final authority and responsibility in diagnosis and treatment.
 Recent research shows that collaboration between human doctors and AI significantly improves the accuracy of predictions or diagnoses \cite{tschandl2020human}.
-As human experts continue with such adaptation to AI, our measure can be used to monitor progress of the adaptation.
-Many other decision-making problems in business also exhibit features of dynamic optimization \cite{rust2019has}, so firms adopting AI programs as a supporting tool to human managers can use our measure to monitor improvement in human decision-making.
+As human experts continue with such adaptation to AI, our measure can be used to monitor the progress of the adaptation.
+Many other decision making problems in business also exhibit features of dynamic optimization \cite{rust2019has}, so firms adopting AI programs as a supporting tool to human managers can use our measure to monitor improvement in human decision making.